This is not an article on how to make traveling with children easy.

 All this may have you thinking your next holiday will involve going to your local caravan park.
 Pretending you are miles from home but in reality close enough to go back home.
-You know… just incase you need to get another pair of shorts when your child has decided that three pairs in one day is just not sufficient.
+You know… just in case you need to get another pair of shorts when your child has decided that three pairs in one day is just not sufficient.
 Or you foolishly brought the teddy that was their favourite last week, not this week.

 Before you book in down the road though.
-Yes, traveling with children is hard work, and sometimes you will seriously question your sanity.
+Yes, travelling with children is hard work, and sometimes you will seriously question your sanity.
 The thing is though.
 Traveling with children is also one of the most amazing and rewarding things you will ever do with and for your children.

 You will get to see the world through a whole new pair of eyes ( or three in our case ).
 You will travel slower and take more time to really enjoy what you experience and see.
-You will do things that you would never even have considered traveling sans children.
+You will do things that you would never even have considered travelling sans children.
 And it is beyond fantastic.